vibodhbhosure/Project-Pharmacad/README.md

 Development of Web Technology for Pharmacad

 ## Points to remember:
-- All deployments go into main branch
+- All deployments go into main branch.
-- All developments tested and finalised will go to dev branch
+- All developments tested and finalised will go to dev branch.
-- All task assigned will go on a new branch with name specification as <development-name>_<Your_Name>
+- All task assigned will go on a new branch with name specification as "<development-name>_<Your_Name>".